What Gum Does Protein Powder Have and Why?

 Common examples include acacia gum, cellulose gum, gellan gum, guar gum, gum arabic, konjac gum, locust bean gum, and xanthan gum.

-The benefits of adding a gum or gum blend to protein powder include:
+The benefits of adding gums to protein powder include:

-Despite these benefits, however, you do not want gums in your diet.
+Despite these benefits, however, gums are not something you want in your diet.

-Although gums are generally considered safe for human consumption by the U.S. Food and Drug Administration (FDA), they are notorious for causing painful side effects.
+Although they are generally considered safe for human consumption by the U.S. Food and Drug Administration (FDA), gums are notorious for causing painful side effects.

 One of the most common side effects caused by gums is digestive issues like bloating, diarrhea, and stomach pain.